 Where to watch Angel:

-If you were a fan of the Vampire Academy film that came out in 2014 or an avid reader of Richelle Mead’s series of novels upon which it was based, then you’ll definitely want to check out Peacock’s newly-released TV series of the same name!
+If you were a fan of the Vampire Academy film that came out in 2014 or an avid reader of Richelle Mead’s YA novel series upon which it was based, then you’ll definitely want to check out Peacock’s newly-released TV series of the same name!

 Vampire Academy is set at St. Vladimir’s Academy, a boarding school especially catering to vampires.